It’s not easy to be me!

 Living with physical disability is a complicated test with no correct or wrong answers.
 All I want to do have limitations.
 Poor self-esteem, lack of self-confidence, being isolated- name it, I experience it all!

 I’m always a victim of labeling.
-Some people will immediately tag me as “different and abnormal.”
-It really sucks!
-Indeed, having physical disability with a weak immune system is a thorn of misery.
+Shallow people will immediately tag me as “different and abnormal.”
+It sucks.
+Indeed, having physical disability with a weak immune system is a misery.

 When I was still in my late childhood, I had a hard time dealing with my self.
 Back then, I couldn’t understand my life.
 It was futile!
 I had no self-confidence even a bit.
 I hardly socialize with people.
 I was even afraid to talk with my own cousins in such a way that when I talked to them, they might suddenly laugh at me.

-During my elementary years, I really felt ashamed with my classmates and my teachers.
+During my elementary years, I felt embarrassed with my classmates and my teachers.
 I didn’t even recite in class.
 I didn’t even have the courage to report in front of the class.
 I was certainly an aloof.

-In high school, it’s my first time when I got the nerve to report in front of the class.
-I remembered my first reporting in T.H.E.
-I was very nervous then.
-I had visual aids on the board but my mouth was somehow dry.
+In high school, it’s my first time when I got the nerve to report in class.
+I remembered my first reporting in Technology and Home Economics (THE).
+I was nervous then.
+Extremely!
+I had visual aids but my mouth was somehow dry.
 My voice was crack.
-I couldn’t relax and I really felt intimidated.
+I couldn’t relax and I felt intimidated.
 My classmates may mock at me, I thought.
-Such a weird and strange feeling that time!
+Such a weird and strange feeling that time.

 On the other hand, I improved myself a bit during class participation.
 I learned to express my point of views.
 I had friends; however, I still had no identity on my own.
 I was still upset and confused about my purpose in this world.
-Life, for me that time, was completely a boring routine.
-I came to a point that everything was just useless and dull.
-I felt extremely inferior when I was with other people.
+Life, for me that time, was a boring routine.
+I came to a point that everything was useless and dull.
+I felt inferior when I was with people.
 My self-esteem was drastically low.
 Whatever I do or say, I felt criticized and condemned.
-I fulfilled some of my high school dreams such as becoming a literary editor in our school paper yet my life was still hazy.
+I fulfilled some of my high school dreams such as becoming a literary editor yet my life was still hazy.

 Sometimes, I hate myself for being a disable but I need to love myself no matter what body structure fate gave me, right?